-Book Building, in the context of the Issue, refers to the process of collection of Bids from bidders on the basis of the prospectus and the Bid Cum Application Forms and the Revision Forms within the Price Band.
-The Price Band which was decided by our Company in consultation with the Book Running Lead Manager and which was advertised in in all editions of the English national newspaper Business Standard, all editions of Hindi national newspaper Business Standard and Ahmedabad Edition of Regional newspaper Ahmedabad Express where our registered office is situated at least two working days prior to the Bid/ Issue Opening date.
+Book Building, with reference to the Issue, refers to the process of collection of Bids on the basis of the Red Herring Prospectus within the Price Band.
+The Price Band shall be determined by our Company and the Selling Shareholders in consultation with the Book Running Lead Manager in accordance with the Book Building Process, and advertised in in all editions of the English national newspaper Business Standard, all editions of Hindi national newspaper Business Standard and Ahmedabad Edition of Regional newspaper Ahmedabad Express where our registered office is situated at least two working days prior to the Bid/ Issue Opening date.
 The Issue Price shall be determined by our Company and the Selling Shareholders, in consultation with the Book Running Lead Manager in accordance with the Book Building Process after the Bid/ Issue Closing Date.
+Principal parties involved in the Book Building Process are:-